ProjectDebbie/OWL2DICT/README.md

 In case a class of interest (ie a label) is within a different class of interest, OWL2DICT will label a term with its nearest parent.

 The output of OWL2DICT is a dictionary object in .txt file format.

+## OWL2DICT Light

+Thw OWL2DICT light is a simpler implementation of owlready2.
+It retrieves all classes (but no properties) for given ancestors  from an .owl ontology provided locally.
+It labels each class with provided 'new labels', creating a .txt dictionary in the same format shown below.

 ### Prerequisites